sadaszewski/cpython/README.md

-This repository holds a pipeline operator implementation for Python.
+This repository holds a pipeline expression implementation for Python.

 See: [here](https://sadaszewski.github.io/python-pipeline-operator/dist/console.html) for Pyodide-based demonstration directly in the browser.

+See: [here](pep-XXXX-pipeline-syntax.rst) for the PEP document.

 The syntax is the following: